 5. 243 CMR 2.02(1)(i): Agreement to not Balance Bill Medicare Patients;

-6. 243 CMR 2.02(1)(l): Demonstration of Proficiency in Electronic Health Records.
+6. 243 CMR 2.02(1)(l): Demonstration of Proficiency in Electronic Health Records.;

+7. 243 CMR 2.02(1)(q): Child Abuse and Neglect Training.

 (c) Emergency Restricted Limited License.
-The Board may issue an emergency restricted limited license to practice to a person who has been displaced from his or her medical training by reason of a federally-declared disaster, provided the person has received an appointment as an intern, fellow, or medical officer at a health care facility or in a training program approved by the Board, and such program sponsors the person for the emergency restricted limited license.
+The Board may issue an emergency restricted limited license to practice to a person who has been displaced from his or her medical training by reason of a federally-declared disaster, provided the person has received an appointment as an intern, resident or fellow at a health care facility or in a training program approved by the Board, and such program sponsors the person for the emergency restricted limited license.
 Applicants for an Emergency Restricted Limited License shall satisfy the requirements of 243 CMR 2.02(7)(b).
 An emergency restricted license issued for this purpose shall expire no later than three months after the date of issuance, or upon issuance of a limited license, if sooner.
 If the Board approves a restricted licensee's application for a limited license, the issue date of the limited license shall be the issue date of the emergency restricted limited license.
 An emergency restricted limited license may be restricted by location, specialty or any other manner as described in 243 CMR 2.00.
-For purposes of 243 CMR 2.02(7), a sponsoring training program or health care facility must designate a medical officer or physician who is readily available on a continuing basis to provide guidance to the applicant regarding his or her responsibilities under the Board's regulations (243 CMR) and the laws of the Commonwealth.
-However, 243 CMR 2.02(7) is not intended to affect existing law such that a medical officer acting as a sponsoring physician might become strictly or otherwise liable for the acts or omissions of the restricted limited licensee.
+For purposes of 243 CMR 2.02(7), a sponsoring training program or health care facility must designate a physician who is readily available on a continuing basis to provide guidance to the applicant regarding his or her responsibilities under the Board's regulations (243 CMR) and the laws of the Commonwealth.

 (d) Requirements for a Limited Medical License.
 In order to qualify for a limited medical license, an applicant shall meet the following requirements, in addition to other applicable requirements for licensure as set forth in 243 CMR 2.00 and relevant sections of M.G.L. c.
 112: